kairos-io/kairos/docs/content/installation/raspberry.md

 pre = "<b>- </b>"
 +++

-`kairos` supports Rasperry Pi model 3 and 4 with 64bit architecture.
+Kairos supports Raspberry Pi model 3 and 4 with 64bit architecture.

 If you are not familiar with the process, it is suggested to follow the [quickstart](/quickstart/installation) first to see how Kairos works.